 15 Gorilla Trekking Tips That Will Make Your $1,500 Permit Worth Every Penny

 A gorilla trekking permit at Volcanoes National Park costs $1,500 USD.
-That's for one hour with a gorilla family.
+That buys one hour with a gorilla family.
 One hour.
-It's the most expensive wildlife encounter on Earth and — I'll argue until I'm out of breath — the most valuable.
+It's the most expensive wildlife encounter on Earth — and, make no mistake, the most valuable.

-But the hour itself is just the climax.
-The trek to reach the gorillas can be anywhere from 30 minutes to 7 hours through steep bamboo forest at 2,500-4,000m altitude.
-Your preparation determines whether you enjoy the full experience or arrive at the gorillas gasping, cramping, and too exhausted to appreciate what's in front of you.
+But the hour itself is only the climax.
+The trek to reach the gorillas runs anywhere from 30 minutes to 7 hours through steep bamboo forest at 2,500-4,000m altitude.
+Your preparation decides whether you savor the full experience or arrive at the gorillas gasping, cramping, and too spent to appreciate what's in front of you.

 Before You Go